The best budget tablets in 2025

 The screen is large and beautiful.
 This 11-inch IPS LCD display boasts 2K resolution (2,000 x 1,200 pixels) resolution, up to 400 nits of brightness, and a refresh rate of 60Hz, making it good choice for both streaming video and playing games.
 And there's an included kickstand to make both more comfortable.

 Audio is also good quality for a cheap tablet.
 The Octa-core processor and 4GB of RAM keep the system running pretty smoothly.
-And the 8MP front and rear cameras are far superior to most of the cheaper tablets on this list.
+The 8MP front and rear cameras are far superior to the others tablets on this list.
+And best of all, unlike Amazon tablets, you can run all the Google Play apps you like.

 Specifications